Cray-HPE/docs-csm/upgrade/1.2/resource_material/k8s/worker-reference.md

    cray cps deployment update --nodes "ncn-w002"
    ```

-2. Confirm the CFS `configurationStatus` for **all** worker nodes before shutting down this worker node.
+1. Confirm the CFS `configurationStatus` for **all** worker nodes before shutting down this worker node.
 If the state is `pending`,
    the administrator may want to tail the logs of the CFS pod running on that node to watch the job finish
    before rebooting this node.
-If the state is `failed` for this node, then you will know that the failed CFS job state
+If the state is `failed` for this node, then this indicates that the failed CFS job state
-   preceded this worker rebuild, and that can be addressed independent of rebuilding this worker.
+   preceded this worker rebuild, and that it can be addressed independent of rebuilding this worker.

    This example uses `ncn-w002`.